HIPAA Release Form: What is a HIPAA Authorization Form?

 • The specific identifiers of the individuals(s) authorized to make the requested use or disclosure.

-• The specific identification of any third parties who the covered entity may make the requested disclosure.
+• The specific identification of any third parties to whom the covered entity may make the requested disclosure.

 • A description of each purpose of the requested service or disclosure.